 Is ACRM a legitimate collection agency?

 Yes.
-Action Collections & Receivables Management (ACRM) is a real, licensed collection agency that has operated since 1998.
+Action Collections & Receivables Management is a legitimate, licensed and bonded collection agency that has operated in Canada since 1998.

 They're a member of the Canadian Society of Collection Agencies and the Receivables Management Association of Canada.